SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Experiments

 \subsection{Performance Comparison}

-\textbf{Results on NAVSIM.} Table~\ref{tab:navsim-v1} summarizes the performance of SafeDrive on the NAVSIM test benchmark using the PDMS metric.
+\paragraph{Results on NAVSIM.} Table~\ref{tab:navsim-v1} summarizes the performance of SafeDrive on the NAVSIM test benchmark using the PDMS metric.
 SafeDrive significantly outperforms previous state-of-the-art methods~\cite{uniad, transfuser, paradrive, law, distilldrive, hydramdp, diffusiondrive, wote, gaussianfusion, goalflow}, achieving a SOTA performance with a PDMS of 91.6.
 Notably, its fine-grained safety reasoning yields an NC score of 99.5, corresponding to only 61 collisions out of 12,146 test cases, and a DAC score of 99.0, indicating high adherence to drivable-area constraints.
-Table~\ref{tab:navsim-v2} reports the 87.5 EPDMS results, where SafeDrive achieves the highest overall performance.
+SafeDrive also achieves the highest overall performance on the extended evaluation, with an EPDMS of 87.5 (Table~\ref{tab:navsim-v2}).

-\textbf{Results on Bench2Drive.} Table~\ref{tab:bench2drive} presents the closed-loop evaluation results of several end-to-end autonomous driving methods~\cite{tcp, vad, uniad, bridgeAD, hydramdp, wote, drivedpo, drivetransformer} on the Bench2Drive benchmark.
-The proposed SafeDrive demonstrates performance improvements compared to existing approaches.
-SafeDrive surpasses the current leading method, DriveTransformer~\cite{drivetransformer}, by 3.31 points in Driving Score, demonstrating that our model achieves consistent and robust driving performance across diverse scenarios.
+\paragraph{Results on Bench2Drive.} Table~\ref{tab:bench2drive} presents the closed-loop evaluation results of several end-to-end autonomous driving methods~\cite{tcp, vad, uniad, bridgeAD, hydramdp, wote, drivedpo, drivetransformer} on the Bench2Drive benchmark.
+The proposed SafeDrive achieves state-of-the-art performance among all compared methods.
+SafeDrive surpasses the previous state-of-the-art model, DriveTransformer~\cite{drivetransformer}, by 3.31 points in Driving Score, demonstrating that our model achieves consistent and robust driving performance across diverse scenarios.